rishabh-arch/my-website/docs/Offline/remote-management/network-access.md

 ---
 sidebar_position: 1
+title: Local Web & Remote Interfaces
+description: Access and manage Bharat Signage devices via local web interface, FTP, WebDAV, and remote synchronization.
 ---

-# Local Web & Remote Interfaces

 **Bharat Signage Slideshow** can be managed from your **computer, phone, or tablet** if the Android device is connected to the **same local network (LAN)**.
 For **remote access**, use file synchronization via **HTTP/FTP**, **Google Drive**, or **Dropbox**.